 Joana Bértholo is a novelist and a play-writer.

-Joana holds a degree in Graphic Design (Lisbon’s Fine Arts Faculty) and a PhD in Cultural Studies (Europa-Universität Viadrina, in Germany).
-Her thesis was selected and published by Routledge UK.
+Joana Bértholo holds a degree in Graphic Design from the Lisbon Faculty of Fine Arts and a PhD in Cultural Studies from Europa-Universität Viadrina, Germany, with her thesis subsequently published by Routledge UK.

-Her debut novel «Diálogos Para o Fim do Mundo» received the Maria Amália Vaz de Carvalho Award in 2009.
-And «Ecologia», in 2018, was a finalist for various prestigious awards such as the APE, PEN Club, DST, Casino da Póvoa, and a semi-finalist of the Oceanos Award.
+• Later, in 2018, «Ecologia», was shortlisted for various prestigious awards such as the APE, PEN Club, DST, Casino da Póvoa, and a semi-finalist of the Oceanos Award.

-«The Museum of Thought» won Best Children’s Book by the Portuguese Society of Authors in 2018 and received the Fatima Literary Festival Award in the same category.
+• That same year, «The Museum of Thought» was recognized as the Best Children’s Book by the Portuguese Society of Authors and received the Fátima Literary Festival Award in the same category.

-In 2020, Joana Bértholo was the author selected to represent Portuguese literature at the Night of European Literature.
+• In 2020, she was the author selected to represent Portuguese literature at the Night of European Literature.

-Since 2013 she has had an ongoing relationship with writing for theater.
+Since 2013 she also writes regularly for the perfomative arts, theatre plays and dramaturgic work.
 Her first long play was staged at Teatro Nacional D. Maria II, in 2018 – «Quarto Minguante»; and translated into French for the Festival «Écrire et mettre en scène» at Panta Theatre in Caen.
+Her second play, «Corpo/Arena», was selected by the FabulaMundi-Playwriting Europe platform and was to premiere in Italy (by the company MammutTeatro) until the pandemic made that impossible.

 2019